geosolutions-it/doc-cread/sysadmin/source/hub/maintaining/configuration.rst

 * the format is Markdown

-.. note:: Whilst the default text is translated into many languages (switchable in the page footer), the text in this configuration option will not be translatable.
+.. note:: Whilst the default text is translated into many languages (switchable in the page footer),
+          the text in this configuration option will not be translatable.
           For this reason, it's better to overload the snippet in ``home/snippets/about_text.html``.
-For more information, see :doc:`/theming/index`.
+          For more information, see the theming documentation.

 .. _ckan.main_css: